adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/outcome.md

 Points | Criteria
 -------|---------
-100    | Demonstrates that a problem was solved convincingly, meets two or more of the measures below with excellence, and positive mention from an industry professional
+100    | Demonstrates that a problem was solved convincingly, meets two or more of the measures above with excellence, and positive mention from an industry professional
 90     | Demonstrates that a problem was solved convincingly and meets two or more of the measures above with excellence 80     | Demonstrates that a problem was solved convincingly and meets one of the measures above with excellence 70     | Demonstrates that a problem was solved satisfactorily